-"Dear woman, here is your son," He said.
-The KJV renders it, "Woman, behold thy son!"
-Notice how Jesus addressed Mary.
-Not "Mother," but "Woman."
+In the NIV Jesus says, "Dear woman, here is your son."
+In the KJV, it's "Woman, behold thy son!"
+Notice how Jesus addressed Mary, not "Mother," but "Woman."
 Is that significant?

 The Roman Catholic church insists that Mary is the mediator of the grace of Christ.
 They call her the "Mother of God" and the "Queen of heaven."